AndroidCrypto/ESP32_H2_Super_Mini_LoRa_Transmitter_Project/README.md

 - "**Use a MAX17043 battery voltage meter with an ESP32-H2 Super Mini Development Board and get the battery voltage of your lithium battery and its remaining capacity**" https://medium.com/@androidcrypto/use-a-max17043-battery-voltage-meter-with-an-esp32-h2-super-mini-development-board-and-get-the-be9db05756cd
 - "**Commissioning of a 1.54-inch e-paper display from WeAct to an ESP32-H2 Super Mini Development Board**": https://medium.com/@androidcrypto/commissioning-of-a-1-54-inch-e-paper-display-from-weact-to-an-esp32-h2-super-mini-development-board-c340cdc9a507
 - "**Use a UART-interfaced LoRa module with an ESP32-H2 Super Mini Development Board and transmit and receive LoRa packets**": https://medium.com/@androidcrypto/use-a-uart-interfaced-lora-module-with-an-esp32-h2-super-mini-development-board-and-transmit-and-282cbb74fe76
-- "**Use the Deep Sleep mode to reduce power consumption on an ESP32-H2 Super Mini Development Board**" <soon>
+- "**Use the Deep Sleep mode to reduce power consumption on an ESP32-H2 Super Mini Development Board**" https://medium.com/@androidcrypto/use-the-deep-sleep-mode-to-reduce-power-consumption-on-an-esp32-h2-super-mini-development-board-c37c6c85b460
 - "**Run current measurements of the individual modules connected to an ESP32-H2 Super Mini Development Board**" <soon>
 - "**Build an external circuit to de-energize parts of our setup connected to an ESP32-H2 Super Mini Development Board**" <soon>
 - the final project: "**ESP32-H2 Super Mini Board with SHT41 sensor, MAX17403 monitored battery, e-paper display and LoRa data transmission**" <soon>